The Seven Habits and Characteristics of Ethical Leaders - People Development Magazine

 1. Be Honest

-Sometimes people don’t like to hear the blunt truth at first Leaders who maintain a reputation of always calling it like it is gain trust in the long run.
-Sugarcoating the reasons why a given task needs to be completed is not good for anyone.
+Sometimes, people don’t like to hear the blunt truth at first.
+Leaders who consistently call it as they see it gain trust in the long run.
+Sugarcoating the reasons why a given task needs to be completed is not suitable for anyone.
 Most employees understand that sometimes they will draw the short end of the proverbial stick.
-Ethical leaders will lay out those situations as such and reward individuals for extra effort.
+Ethical leaders will clearly outline those situations and reward individuals for extra effort.

 2. Be Respectful

-Honesty and respect do go hand-in-hand, but just because a leader is honest doesn’t mean they know how to convey things in respectful ways.
-Understanding that everyone in your work circle is going through different things is as important as being respectful of the fact that everyone comes from different walks of life, as well, and ethical leaders will practice and encourage diversity and inclusion in the workplace.
+Honesty and respect do go hand in hand, but just because a leader is honest doesn’t mean they know how to convey things respectfully.
+Understanding that everyone in your work circle is going through different things is as important as being respectful of the fact that everyone comes from different walks of life.
+Ethical leaders will also practice and encourage diversity and inclusion in the workplace.

 3. Encourage and Empower Individual Growth

-Great leaders continually make those around them better, and the greatest of the great go out of their way to empower individuals to continue to do the same.
-Ethical leaders should not be afraid of any of their team members becoming even better than they are at a given task.
+Great leaders continually make those around them better, and the greatest among them go out of their way to empower individuals to do the same.
+Ethical leaders should not be afraid that any of their team members will become even better than they are at a given task.
 The leaders should want that to happen, and ethical ones do.

-Ethical leaders are open to hearing ideas and should make the individual growth of their team members as important as the growth of the company.
+Ethical leaders are open to hearing ideas and should prioritise the individual growth of their team members as much as the company’s overall growth.

 4. Be Stern Against Ethical Violation

 The best way for caring and ethical leaders to prove that they believe what they preach is by showing no tolerance for anything that violates the ethical codes they lead by.
-Without displaying this zero-tolerance mindset, leaders will be taken advantage of and implementation of quality ethical behaviours will be much more difficult.
+Without displaying a zero-tolerance mindset, leaders will be taken advantage of, and implementing quality ethical behaviours will be much more difficult.

 5. Display a Team-First Mindset

 Project management methodologies can work wonders in personnel management, especially the aspects related to making everyone feel equally important in a given process.
-Ethical leaders give themselves difficult jobs more often than they divvy them up to others, and this is the best way to prove with action words about teamwork.
+Ethical leaders often assign themselves complex tasks more frequently than they delegate to others, and this is the best way to demonstrate their commitment to teamwork through action.

 6. Encourage Ethical Practices Beyond the Workplace

-Ethical leaders reflect their morals in the workplace outside of it, and participating in and encouraging involvement in community projects is a characteristic of all ethical leaders.
+Ethical leaders reflect their morals in the workplace and outside of it, and participating in and encouraging involvement in community projects is a characteristic of all ethical leaders.
 As a bonus, corporate social responsibility adds to business longevity, so it’s a true win-win-win situation!
-People are helped, ethical practices are toned, and business does well.
+People are helped, ethical practices are upheld, and business thrives.

 7. Be Proactive

 Far too often in the workplace, issues are met with other issues, rather than being resolved.
-Ethical leaders will hear issues and immediately work to adjust them, rather than point a finger back at someone.
-Certainly, times will exist when a request can’t be met, but this should only happen when an ethical, fair decision has been made regarding the issue, and the reasons should be transparently shared.
+Ethical leaders will address topics and work to resolve them immediately, rather than pointing fingers at others.
+Certainly, there will be times when a request cannot be met, but this should only occur when an ethical and fair decision has been made regarding the issue, and the reasons should be transparently shared.

-Ultimately, the old golden rule is the best thing ethical leaders can follow.
+Ultimately, the old golden rule is the best principle for ethical leaders to follow.
 Treat everyone you work with how you would want to be treated in their situation.